Owuo: Personality

+Due to his birth being on a Wednesday, his personality is the personification of evil to the point that he might also be the Abosom of Bonsam (Abosom of Evil) or one of his followers or even children the Abosom of Evil.
+Due to his personality and how it opposes Ta Kora's personality, the two despise one another.

 In Krachi depictions Owuo's personality shifts to a more kinder tone, taking care of a boy who asked for his help and feeding him to make sure he remained alive although what he fed the boy was human meat and Owuo did kill the two people the boy sent to take his place.
 Owuo's murderous tendencies in Krachi representation are most likely caused by his taste for human flesh, which he craves.
 The taste for human flesh can spread to any who has extensively eaten human flesh, with even the boy having a craving for the meat up until when he realized that it was actually human meat he was eating.

 In Jamaican depictions which possibly reference Owuo, Death is a silent figure, seldom speaking unless he needs to.
 However, it changes if oneself invites themselves into his house.
 From there he stops at nothing to hunt you down to kill and eat you, and only you, as seen when Ananse's family literally fall into his clutches and he refuses to eat any of them, waiting only for Ananse.
 Despite is gaunt and incredibly old appearance, he is very fast and very strong.
 This personality of death is similar to that of the Akan.

 Representation

-Owuo has 2 main representations, which are how the Asante represent him and how the Krachi represent him.
+Owuo has two main representations, which are how the Asante represent him and how the Krachi represent him.
 There is also a third which is how Jamaicans see him based on the Asante description.

 General and other representations

 The most widely recognised and the depiction that most likely the Krachi depiction is presented as a monstrous giant with one eye (like that of a cyclops) and a near-naked appearance, save for the large amount of hair that covers his body.
 He also has long, straight (usually white) hair, which is his second most highlighted feature and is said to extend over many miles, from Krachi to Salaga.
 It is so big and long that the hair can hold items in it.
 He has the tusks of a warthog or elephant, and the build of a giant gorilla.
-His skin colour and/or his fur is red, which is symbolic of death in Africa He may also be depicted as one giant eye.
+His skin colour and/or his fur is red, which is usually symbolic of death in Africa.
+He may also be depicted as one giant eye.
 He is a cannibalistic giant who feeds on human flesh and is said to have the power to kill humans by just blinking his eye.